proofit404/stories/docs/definition.md

 ## Basics

-This is a real-world example of the story definition used in our [tutorials](https://github.com/dry-python/tutorials).
 As you can see, it is a business process of the subscription to our service.

 ```pycon tab="sync"